-In this article we’ll dive into the deep with the new Mobirise 3 and the theme with the same name introduced there.
+In this article we’ll dive into the deep with the new Mobirise 3 and the free html website templates with the same name introduced there.
 We’ll explore the newly added features – nevertheless 3.0 came just a week after the previous 2.14 review there is a lot of new in it to see.
-We’ll discuss the amazing flexibility the native blocks provide, look over the multiple different functional uses a single block can have and since it’s part of the human nature to always want more and more I’m going to share with you some “Just add water” Copy/Paste CSS snippets giving you new dimensions of control to the predefined elements.
+We’ll discuss the amazing flexibility the native blocks provide, look over the multiple different functional uses a single block can have and since it’s part of the human nature to always want more and more I’m going to share with you some “Just add water” Copy/Paste free html site templates giving you new dimensions of control to the predefined elements.
 Some of these literally turn the blocks around – we’ll observe what will come out of that.
-All of this entirely preserving the Mobirise Builder visual editing capabilities and without breaking the code.
+All of this entirely preserving the Mobirise best website maker visual editing capabilities and without breaking the code.
 Furthermore we’ll explore some html web templates and techniques giving us even more functionality showcasing our content.
-And all of this is possible because of the great new development environment provided to us free by Mobirise Builder 3.
+And all of this is possible because of the great new development environment provided to us free by Mobirise best free site maker 3.

 So let’s dive in!

 Mobirise Free Website Builder comes just a week after the previous update – 2.14.
 It’s common to suppose nevertheless the big version number change it wouldn’t carry that much more new features.
 That’s not entirely so and there is why: